 See our Assessing Significance page for more about statements of significance and need.

-If the place of worship you are working with is closed or closing, you will still need listed building consent and planning permission where relevant.
+If the place of worship you are working with is closed for worship, you will still need listed building consent and planning permission where relevant.

 For Church of England churches, the Mission and Pastoral Measure 2011 provides the legal framework for settling the future of closed churches and sets out the significant public consultation which is involved in establishing any new use.
 There are several stages involved in the process, which also involves the Church Commissioners, who hold the ultimate responsibility for the sale or re-use of closed churches.
 Further information is available on the Closure Process from the ChurchCare website.

-Building in the churchyard of a closed church, of the disturbance of a tomb or mausoleum which causes the disturbance of human remains will require further authorisation from the Ministry of Justice.
+Building in the churchyard of a closed church, of the disturbance of a tomb or mausoleum which causes the disturbance of human remains may require further authorisation from the Ministry of Justice.
+If the church is closed but the burial ground remains open for burials permissions will also be needed.
 See our advice on caring for cemeteries and burial grounds.